VladislavBanitsky/VladWinPE/README.md

 7. Automatic startup `PortableTaskbar.exe` is already registered in `startnet.cmd`.
 You can add also special what do you want

-8. Replace files `winpe.jpg` and `startnet.cmd` in the folder `D:/VladPE_2025/mount/Windows/System32`.
+8. Replace files `winpe.jpg` and `winpeshl.ini` in the folder `D:/VladPE_2025/mount/Windows/System32`.
+You can also delete the `startnet.cmd` file.
 You may need to change the file permissions in their properties

 9. Save changes and unmount the image by entering the commands: